Dr. Gary Tanchak, D.C.

 Yes, Theragun massage guns can be pretty effective in helping ease back pain.

-As we have already discussed here, massage guns are a worthy consideration for treating your back pain.
+As we have already discussed here, these devices are worthy of consideration for treating your back pain.
 Theraguns are top-of-the-shelf massage guns.
 They are the top name in the massage gun industry.

 In fact, Theragun started the whole percussive therapy devices industry.
-Their very first massage gun was designed to help with muscle injury recovery.
+Their very first percussive massagers were designed to help with muscle injury recovery.

 Theragun Pro